 - The National Bowel Cancer Screening Program commenced in late 2016, with the eligible population obtaining the test kits in the mail. - The breast screening service was established in 2018 through the advocacy of a local community group.
 A digital mammography system was purchased by the Department of Infrastructure, Transport, Cities and Regional Development and installed at NIHRACS, with the clinical service provided by Sydney Breast Clinic.
 This provides screening on asymptomatic women in accordance with the procedures of the national breast cancer screening program.
 Diagnostic mammography is provided on referral to a mainland service. - NIHRACS continues the practice of having periodic "women's health clinics".
-These offer Cervical Screening Tests available on a timely basis, instruction on breast self-examination and other services.44
+These offer the opportunity for catch-up pap screening, instruction on breast self-examination and other services.

-Alcohol and other drugs
+Alcohol and tobacco control